 Oral diseases impact the health of teeth, gums, and surrounding tissues.
-As a result, if these conditions are left untreated, they can negatively impact the health of your entire body.
-So, understanding the risks of certain conditions ensures the highest quality treatment is sought depending on individual needs.
+If these conditions are left untreated, they can negatively impact the health of your entire body.
+Understanding the risks of certain conditions ensures the highest quality treatment is sought depending on individual needs.

-Tooth sensitivity can be caused by many different dental issues.
-This includes:
+Tooth sensitivity can be caused by many different dental issues, including:

 Dental plaque is a sticky, non-mineralized mass of bacteria that forms on a tooth’s surface.
 Plaque occurs when substances containing refined carbohydrates (starches and sugars) are routinely left on the teeth.
-Once plaque hardens, it forms into tartar.
-If left untreated, tooth decay is a common risk factor.
+Once plaque hardens, it turns into tartar (calculus).
+Tooth decay develops if calculus is not removed during professional teeth cleanings.

 Jaw injuries, long-term teeth grinding or clenching, and other medical issues can lead to temporomandibular joint dysfunction (TMJ).
 This disorder causes pain in the jaw joint when opening and closing the mouth.
 Common treatments for TMJ include:

 Gum recession, also called receding gums, is when your gums begin to pull away from your teeth.
-As a result, the roots of your teeth become exposed, which typically causes sensitivity to hot and cold substances.
-This is because root surfaces do not have hard enamel covering them like the crowns of teeth do, which makes them more sensitive.
+The roots of your teeth become exposed, which typically causes sensitivity to hot and cold substances.

 Dental erosion, also referred to as enamel erosion, erosive wear, or tooth erosion, occurs when acidic substances wear away tooth enamel.
-In essence, it is a chemical process that results in the loss of dental tissue.
+Erosion is a chemical process that results in the loss of dental tissue.
 However, erosion does not involve bacteria, as many other oral conditions do.

 Mouth breathing is when you inhale and exhale through your mouth rather than your nose.
 Breathing through the nose is the proper way to breathe because it warms up the nasal passages and moistens the air you take in.
-On the other hand, mouth breathing dries out the mouth, which can eventually cause cavities and gum disease.
+Mouth breathing dries out the mouth, which can cause cavities and gum disease.

 Emmelin, Nils, and Yngve Zotterman.
 Oral Physiology Proceedings of the International Symposium Held in Wenner-Gren Center, Stockholm, August 1971.
 Elsevier Science, 2013.